Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Energy metric measure structures

-\item[(b)] $\sfd_\cE$ is a finite distance in $X$ which induces the topology $\tau$ and $(X,\sfd_\cE)$ is complete. \end{itemize} \end{definition} Notice that if $\mm(X)<\infty$ and $1\in D(\cE)$ then (a) is always satisfied by choosing $\theta\equiv0$.
-In the general case condition (a) is strictly related to the finiteness property of the measure of balls ({\bf \MD.b}).
-In fact, we shall see in Theorem \ref{thm:Edmsp-equivalence} that $(X,\sfd_\cE,\mm)$ satisfies the measure distance condition {\bf (\MD)}.
+Notice that if $\mm(X)<\infty$ and $1\in D(\cE)$ then (a) is always satisfied by choosing $\theta\equiv0$.
+In the general case, condition (a) is strictly related to the finiteness property of the measure of balls (\ref{MDb}).
+In fact, we shall see in Theorem~\ref{thmEdmsp-equivalence} that $(X,{\mathsf d}_\cE,\mm)$ satisfies the measure distance condition (\hyperref[MD]{\MD}).

-\begin{remark}[Completeness and length property] Whenever $\sfd_\cE$ induces the topology $\tau$ (and thus $(X,\sfd_\cE)$ is a separable space), completeness is not a restrictive assumption, since it can always be obtained by taking the abstract completion $\bar X$ of $X$ with respect to $\sfd_\cE$.
-Since $(X,\tau)$ is a Polish space, $X$ can be identified with a Borel subset of $\bar X$ \cite[Thm.~6.8.6]{Bogachev07} and $\mm$ can be easily extended to a Borel measure $\bar \mm$ on $\bar X$ by setting $\bar \mm(B):=\mm(B\cap X)$; in particular $\bar X\setminus X$ is $\bar\mm$-negligible and $\cE$ can be considered as a Dirichlet form on $L^2(\bar X,\bar\mm)$ as well.
-Finally, once completeness is assumed, the length property is a consequence of the definition of the intrinsic distance $\sfd_\cE$, see \cite{Sturm98,Stollmann10} in the locally compact case and the next Corollary \ref{cor:length} in the general case. \end{remark} In many cases $\tau$ is already induced by a distance $\sfd$ satisfying the compatibility condition (\MD), so that we are actually dealing with a structure $\Edmsp X\sfd\mm\cE$.
-In this situation it is natural to investigate under which assumptions the identity $\sfd=\sfd_\cE$ holds: this in particular guarantees that $\Emsp X\tau\mm\cE$ is an Energy measure space according to Definition \ref{def:Dirichlet}.
-In the following remark we examine the case when $\cE$ is canonically generated starting from $\sfd$ and $\mm$, and then we investigate possibly more general situations.
+\begin{remark}[(Completeness and length property)] Whenever ${\mathsf d}_\cE$ induces the topology $\tau$ [and thus $(X,{\mathsf d}_\cE)$ is a separable space], completeness is not a restrictive assumption, since it can always be obtained by taking the abstract completion $\bar X$ of $X$ with respect to ${\mathsf d}_\cE$.
+Since $(X,\tau)$ is a Polish space, $X$ can be identified with a Borel subset of $\bar X$ (\cite{Bogachev07}, Theorem~6.8.6), and $\mm$ can be easily extended to a Borel measure $\bar\mm$ on $\bar X$ by setting $\bar\mm(B):=\mm(B\cap X)$; in particular $\bar X\setminus X$ is $\bar\mm$-negligible and $\cE$ can be considered as a Dirichlet form on $L^2(\bar X,\bar\mm)$ as well.
+Finally, once completeness is assumed, the length property is a consequence of the definition of the intrinsic distance ${\mathsf d}_\cE$; see \cite{Sturm98,Stollmann10} in the locally compact case and the next Corollary~\ref{corlength} in the general case. \end{remark}

+In many cases, $\tau$ is already induced by a distance ${\mathsf d}$ satisfying the compatibility condition (\hyperref[MD]{\MD}), so that we are actually dealing with a structure $(X,\mathsf d,\mm,\cE)$.
+In this situation, it is natural to investigate under which assumptions the identity ${\mathsf d}={\mathsf d}_\cE$ holds: this in particular guarantees that $(X,\tau,\mm,\cE)$ is an Energy measure space according to Definition~\ref {defDirichlet}.
+In the following remark, we examine the case when $\cE $ is canonically generated starting from ${\mathsf d}$ and $\mm$, and then we investigate possibly more general situations.